Table of Contents

 swirl_rank SWIRL's relevancy ranking for this result 1

-searchprovider The human-readable name for the SearchProvider "OneDrive Files - Microsoft 365"
+searchprovider Human-readable name of the SearchProvider "OneDrive Files - Microsoft 365"

-url The URL for this result; may be reported by the source and/or calculated by SWIRL http://pwc.com/etc
+url URL for this result (reported by source and/or generated by SWIRL) http://pwc.com/etc

-date_published_display Optional SearchProvider field for mapping a different publish date value for display purposes. ... date_published=foo.bar.date1,date_published_display=foo.bar.date2 ...
+date_published_display Alternative publish date for display purposes, if mapped via SearchProvider. ... date_published=foo.bar.date1,date_published_display=foo.bar.date2 ...

 APIs